Billing for CLIA Waived Tests: Ensuring Proper Reimbursement

 Correctly adding these modifiers ensures you receive payment for both services.
 After all, you deserve to be compensated for your work.

-Step 5: Regular Denial Checks
+Step 5: Perform Regular Denial Audits

 Even with safeguards, denials can occur.
 Regularly review denied claims to identify if missing modifiers or incorrect CPT codes are the issues.